 Circuit Breakers are thinkers, makers and innovators.
 Circuit Breakers are students who look differently at the world around them and find ways to bring their ideas to life.

-Circuit Breakers is our exciting engineering outreach program for primary school students in years 4 – 6.
+Circuit Breakers is our exciting STEM (Science, Technology, Engineering, Maths) outreach program for primary school students in years 4 – 6.

 The program focuses on a variety of aspects of the Western Power network each week exploring what it takes to provide electricity to your community, is safe and reliable, as well as exploring new technologies that are changing the way we look at electricity supply in the future.

-Each successful school will be provided with all of the materials to complete the program including two 3D printers per school.
-This includes all learning guides, lesson plans, digital resources, printers and consumables required for 3D printing, as well as technical support throughout the program.
+Each successful school will be provided with all of the materials to complete the program including a class set of Micro:bit pocket-sized computers and a $1000 contribution your schools makerspace.
+This includes all learning guides, lesson plans, digital resources, and consumables required for the Micro:bits, as well as technical support throughout the program.

 Examples of previous resources can be found in the teaching resources section.

 You will have access to a Western Power engineer who will regularly meet with the class to share their knowledge of our network and assist with any technical information as required.

 All schools (including unsuccessful applicants) will be able to access course materials via the Western Power website should they wish to undertake the program of their own accord.